dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 layout: post
 categories: three.js
 id: 1044
-updated: 2023-05-25 12:42:32
+updated: 2023-05-25 12:57:38
-version: 1.2
+version: 1.3
 ---

 When it comes to curves in threejs there is the [base Curve class](https://threejs.org/docs/#api/en/extras/core/Curve), and then there are a number of both 3D as well as 2D curve classes that extend this base curve class.
 In this post I will be writing about one of the 2D built in options for curves which is the [Quadratic Bezier Curve class](https://threejs.org/docs/#api/en/extras/curves/CubicBezierCurve).
 This is a kind of curve in which I can give a start point, end point, and a single control point each of which are instances of the Vector2 class.
-It can be used by itself, or in combination with other options to create a curve path that will then be used in a number of situaitons in which I need a 2d path.
+It can be used by itself, or in combination with other options to create a curve path that will then be used in a number of situations in which I need a 2d path.

 <!-- more -->

 ## The THREE.CurveQuadraticBezierCurve class in threejs and what to know first

 There are a lot of things that I assume that you know a thing or two about before hand with threejs, as well as client side javaScript in general.
-Simply put this is not a post for people that are new to threejs as well as various other skills that are required bfore using any kind of javaScript librray for that matter.
+Simply put this is not a post for people that are new to threejs as well as various other skills that are required before using any kind of javaScript library for that matter.
 I will not be getting into every little detail that should be known before hand in this post of course.
 However I do always like to write about a few subjects that you might want to read about more.

 ### Be sure to get solid with the base Curve class if you have not done so

 The 2D Quadratic Bezier Curves is just one built in curve class that extends the base Curve class in threejs.
-So with that said it makes snese to learn at least a little abput what there is to work with when it comes to the [base Curve class](/2022/06/17/threejs-curve/) in threejs.
+So with that said it makes sense to learn at least a little about what there is to work with when it comes to the [base Curve class](/2022/06/17/threejs-curve/) in threejs.

 ### Source code is up on Github